Yep. This is a tofu recipe. Which means hell may have froze over. Or pigs are flying. So beware.

 - Preheat oven to 400 degrees

-- Place on a greased baking sheet and bake at 350 degrees for 40 minutes turning halfway through
+- Place on a parchment paper lined baking sheet and cook at 400 degrees for 40 minutes, turning halfway through